lspss93189/scrappybara/docs/README.md

 Scrappybara provides tools to process texts written in English.

-Scrappybara specializes in Computational Semantics: teaching computers to understand human language.
+Scrappybara specializes in Computational Semantics:
+"constructing and reasoning with meaning representations of natural language expressions".

 See the [Quick start](quick-start.md) guide to get started.